Museum of Fine Arts of Nancy: Architecture

 The pavilion that houses the museum since 1936 belongs to the ensemble designed by the architect Emmanuel Héré in the mid-eighteenth century for the former King of Poland and Duke of Lorraine and Bar, Stanislas.
 The main facade thus presents a classical style, in a rocaille set inscribed on the World Heritage List by UNESCO.
 This pavilion is installed on the old fortifications of Nancy, including the bastion of Haussonville (15th century), which the visitor can discover at level -1 of the museum.

 In 1936, the pavilion was modernized and extended by architects Jacques and Michel André, laureate of the architectural competition launched by the municipality for the museum, 5 years earlier.
 The architects propose a wing in the continuity of the XVIIIe pavilion, on two levels.
 The garden facade is an important part of the architects' project and will be taken up again in 2019 for the poster of the exhibition organized on the occasion of the 20th anniversary of the second renovation of the establishment.
 The double-decker staircase, with Art Deco lines, all in concrete, is the other highlight of this extension.

 In February 1999, after spectacular extension work (including a major archaeological excavation), a new contemporary wing designed by Laurent Beaudouin's agency was inaugurated.
 The exhibition surfaces are then multiplied by two, an auditorium is created.
 In 2001, a storage's room dedicated to the conservation of graphic arts was set up to accommodate a large donation, then anonymous, of more than 15,000 works.
 The name of the donors is revealed in 2011, with the death of Jacques Thuiller.
 The donation today bears the name of Jacques and Guy Thuiller.

 In 2000, Felice Varini made inside the museum Ellipse orange évidée par sept disques, an anamorphosis visible from several floors.
-In 2002 is installed L'Hommage à Lamour, a work created in situ by François Morellet: visible from Place Stanislas and placed on the building of conservation, it is about a large horizontal white rectangle, with in each corner neon yellow curved in volutes.
+In 2002 was installed L'Hommage à Lamour, a work created in situ by François Morellet.
+Visible from the Place Stanislas and placed on the building of conservation, it is about a large horizontal white rectangle, with in each corner neon yellow curved in volutes.

 In 2012, the museum reopens its doors following lighting and energy saving.
 A new museography is then born, integrating the creation of a space dedicated to Jean Prouvé.
 At level -1, a gallery is dedicated to Daum glassworks.
 Spaces are also reserved for graphic or Asian arts.
 The large collection of paintings is displayed in the 18th century pavilion in chronological order.
 In 2018, the permanent route is reworked to include works from the Lorrain Museum, deposited during the renovation of the Palace of the Dukes of Lorraine.
 In the future, the museum intends to develop the presentation of contemporary creation.